Edathiruthy: Culture

-Edathiruthy include all kind of religion (Hindu, Christian & Muslim) and all are living very peacefully.
-And the culture belongs to each reglion and celebrating different festival in Edathiruty like Edathithry Ambu Thirunal festival (Every 23 & 24 January), Uttuthiruvnal, Ayyappa temple festival & annayottam (elephant running) etc. ...
+Edathiruthy include all kind of religion (Hindu, Christian & Muslim) and all are living together.
+The cultures that belongs to each reglion and celebrating different festival in Edathiruty like Edathithry Ambu Thirunal festival (Every 23 & 24 January), Uttuthiruvnal, Ayyappa temple festival & annayottam (elephant running) etc.

 Demographics

-Edathiruthy had a population of 12,880 with 5,972 males and 6,908 females.
+At 2011 Indian census, Edathiruthy had a population of 12,921 with 5,782 males and 7,139 females.